How to Keep Your Poinsettia Vibrant This Holiday Season—and All Year Long

 Did you bring home a beautiful Poinsettia for the holidays?
-Not surprising!
-These colorful houseplants have been a popular Christmas classic since the 19th century.
-They bloom during winter, making them perfect for brightening up your house during the darker months.
+The colorful houseplant has been a Christmas classic since the 19th century.
+It blooms in winter, making it the perfect centerpiece to brighten your home during the dark and dreary days around the solstice.

 Disclosure: If you shop from my article or make a purchase through one of my links, I may receive commissions on some of the products I recommend.